-Filipino Devotees’ Nailed Like Jesus Christ On the Cross, Crucifixion A Part of Holy Week Tradition
+Filipino Devotees Nailed Like Jesus Christ On The Cross, Crucifixion A Part Of Holy Week Tradition

 Holy week in the Philippines is widely observed by the population and taken seriously by devout Catholics.
 Commemorating Jesus Christ’s death and resurrection is a practice of Filipinos during the Lenten season.
 For some people, church visits and following Jesus’ way of the cross would suffice.
 But there are several individuals who would subject themselves to the pain of crucifixion.
-And more often not, those who have signed up for being nailed on the cross like Jesus Christ, make this activity their yearly vow.
+And more often than not, those who have signed up for being nailed on the cross like Jesus Christ make this activity their yearly vow.
 Although it is supposed to be a solemn season for everyone, it turns out that the crucifixion can draw so much attention during the holy week.

 Some parts of the country are known for crucifixion activities in their region or area.
 Marinduque, a province in the Philippines, even has a festival called the Moriones Festival.
-It is annually held during the holy week and to which people from different parts of the country and the world come to witness.
+It is annually held during the holy week and people from different parts of the country and the world come to witness the event.

 #maleldo2016 #cutud #lenten2016 #iskonggala #lakwatsero #crucifixionph